Back to Blogs

 Organize the Holiday Debt

-If the debt accumulated feels overwhelming, it helps to first organize it into a list to determine the best way to pay it off.
-Write down each individual debt owed along with its interest rate and the minimum repayment amount.
+If the accumulated debt feels overwhelming, it helps to first organize it into a list to determine the best way to pay it off.
+Write down each individual debt owed, along with its interest rate and the minimum repayment amount.
 Then take the total off all the debt you owe.
 This will help you decide on what repayment strategy is going to work best for you.

 Choose a Debt Repayment Strategy